 Technically, you can set up and run a store using WordPress and WooCommerce with just your hosting plan and domain name.
 You can use free extensions to keep your costs to a minimum.

-Like in WooCommerce, you may also have to spend on premium themes and apps (their counterpart of plugins) in Shopify depending on your needs and preferences.
+Like in WooCommerce, you may also have to spend on premium themes and apps (their counterpart of plugins) in Shopify, depending on your needs and preferences.

 Build time

-Setting up a Shopify store is pretty straightforward.
-All you need to do is sign-up for the 14-day free trial, then create and launch your store on the same day.
-Choosing your plan can come in later before the trial period expires.
 The only technical thing you may have to do is to connect your domain name to your Shopify store if you bought it from a third-party provider.
 If you got your domain name from Shopify, you don’t have to worry about this either.

 Ease of use

-Adding and editing products, managing orders and inventory, and monitoring your store stats are fairly easy to do in WooCommerce through the admin dashboard.
-If you have used WordPress before, you will be familiar with how things work.
 If you’re a total newbie, you will find that there is a bit of a learning curve, but it is easy to use overall.
 You don’t need to have coding knowledge to be able to use WordPress and WooCommerce.

-On the other hand, Shopify requires little management on your part as the provider takes care of the hosting, and security.
-The dashboard is pretty intuitive and the built-in drag and drop interface makes it easy for you to make minor changes in your shop’s design.
+On the other hand, Shopify requires little management on your part as the provider takes care of the hosting and security.
+The dashboard is pretty intuitive, and the built-in drag-and-drop interface makes it easy for you to make minor changes in your shop’s design.

 Customisation

-Woo Commerce allows you to customise your web store’s design and functionality.
+WooCommerce allows you to customise your web store’s design and functionality.
 You can pick a theme from either the WooCommerce official store or the WordPress.org theme repository.

 Likewise, you can extend the functionality of your website by installing WooCommerce extensions.
-Many WordPress plugins are also compatible with WooCommerce so you can install other plugins for your website if necessary.
-Also, you can hire a developer to create a custom eCommerce solution for you.
+Many WordPress plugins are also compatible with WooCommerce, so you can install other plugins for your website if necessary.
+Also, you can hire a developer to create a custom e-commerce solution for you.

-You can extend the functionality of your Shopify store through Shopify Apps although you are limited to what add ons Shopify permits.
+You can extend the functionality of your Shopify store through Shopify Apps, although you are limited to what add-ons Shopify permits.

 WooCommerce offers a greater degree of flexibility when it comes to customising any aspect of your website.
 For some businesses, having complete control over their website is paramount.
-It makes sense for them to choose WooCommerce as their eCommerce platform.
+It makes sense for them to choose WooCommerce as their e-commerce platform.
 For other businesses, Shopify may be enough to suit their needs.

 Scalability

-As your business grows, you can add more features and functionalities by installing WooCommerce extensions or developing a custom solution for your website.
+As your business grows, you can add more features and functionalities by installing extensions or developing a custom solution for your website.

 But keep in mind that you have to ensure that your hosting can keep up with the growing demands of your website and upgrade your hosting plan as needed.

 Shopify is also great for scaling up your business.
-Aside from the Basic, Shopify, and Advanced plans, there is also the Shopify Plus which is for enterprise-level businesses.
+Aside from the Basic, Shopify, and Advanced plans, there is also the Shopify Plus, which is for enterprise-level businesses.

 Like WooCommerce, you can also add more functionalities to your website through applications and integrations.

-One downside with Shopify is that although you can add unlimited products to your store, you are limited only to 100 variants per product.
+One downside with Shopify is that although you can add unlimited products to your store, you are limited to only 100 variants per product.
 But you can lift this limit by using a third-party app.

 Support options

 If you ever have problems with WooCommerce, you can go to their extensive documentation guides to help you solve your issue.
 You can also find help in community forums.
-You can also get support from WooCommerce by opening a ticket through the WooCommerce dashboard.
+You can also get support by opening a ticket through the WooCommerce dashboard.
 They only provide support for extensions and themes sold through their official websites.

 Backups